geut/postcss-copy/README.md

 # postcss-copy [![Build Status](https://travis-ci.org/geut/postcss-copy.svg?branch=master)](https://travis-ci.org/geut/postcss-copy)
-> A postcss plugin to copy all assets referenced in CSS files to a custom destination folder and updating the URLs.
+> An **async** postcss plugin to copy all assets referenced in CSS files to a custom destination folder and updating the URLs.

 ## Install